-The Commission had professional consultancy expenditure in the period 1 July 2015 to 30 June 2016 of $1,500.00.
+The Commission had no professional consultancy expenditure in the period 1 July 2017 to 30 June 2018.

-There was no overseas travel undertaken by the Commissioners or Commission staff in 2015-16.
+There was no overseas travel undertaken by the Commissioners or Commission staff in 2017-18.

-The primary objective of the Commission is the advancement of Indigenous peoples in the Welfare Reform communities.
+The primary objective of the Commission is the advancement of Indigenous peoples in the welfare reform communities.
 This commitment and the associated policies of the Commission to support this commitment are demonstrated throughout the Commission’s Annual Reports.
 The operations of the Commission are aimed at strengthening relationships in the communities, fostering respect, building community members capabilities in order to access future opportunities and ensuring accountability.
 The Commission promotes an environment where Indigenous cultures are acknowledged through our conferencing process which is conducted in the local language where required.
 The Commission encourages the positive contributions that community members can make to their local communities and the empowerment which results from rebuilding local Indigenous authority.

-An example of the Commission’s commitment to reconciliation is the development of Community Engagement Guidelines for the Welfare Reform communities.
+An example of the Commission’s commitment to reconciliation is the development of Community Engagement Guidelines for the welfare reform communities.
 The protocols specified in these guidelines determine the behaviour and engagement strategies to be practised by Commission staff and visitors in and out of community.

 These policies provide a mechanism for complaints management and resolution through an independent and transparent process which provides for natural justice in resolving grievances.
-The Commission takes seriously all complaints against its decisions and actions and the conduct of its staff, and through its complaints management policies:
+The Commission takes seriously all complaints against its decisions and actions and the conduct of its staff, and through its complaints management policies.